-The Land & Countryside will also seek the initial views of local councilors to avoid those wishing to apply for licence potentially wasting time and money on unlikely to get support.
+The Land & Countryside will also seek the initial views of local councilors to avoid those wishing to apply for licence potentially wasting time and money on pursuing bookings that are highly unlikely to get support.

 Once a firm date and location have been determined applicants are prompted to apply for a formal licence.